livecode-summerschool/livecode-summerschool.github.io/index.md

 ## Registration

 We're now full up.
-There might be last-minute drop outs - let alex@slab.org know if you'd like to go on the standby list.
+There might be last-minute drop outs - let alex@slab.org know if you'd like to go on the  last minute standby list.

 The registration fee will go towards space and equipment hire, and Olivia, Alex and Ryan’s time developing and documenting Hydra and TidalCycles, which are otherwise largely unfunded and volunteer-run projects.
 Thanks for supporting free/open source software!